 Between all the factions you can play as and the different player sheets you can use, no two games of Twilight Inscription will feel quite the same.
 Now, let’s take a look at the things you’ll be doing during a game.

 Each round kicks off with an event card.
-Most of these are “strategy events,” such as and .
+Most of these are “strategy events,” such as Fledgling Empire and Echoes of the Past .
 These grant you resources, which, along with the resources rolled on the dice, you then spend on one of your player sheets in a multitude of ways.
 You do this by using your marker to cross off the resource costs for whatever it is you’re trying to do (hence the “write” part of roll-and-write).
 Just keep in mind that you can only spend resources on one sheet per round!

 There are a lot of things to spend resources on across all four sheets, and figuring out the best place to do so is part of the core strategy in Twilight Inscription.
 Maybe you want to discover new systems or race to Mecatol Rex on Navigation; perhaps you’d rather develop some planets on Expansion; you could always generate commodities to amass your wealth on Industry; or maybe you just want to build up your fleet on Warfare.
 You’ll gradually gain victory points no matter which sheet you invest in, but take care not to neglect any of them; otherwise, unexpected events could throw you off your game!

-In a similar vein, if a council event occurs, such as , you’ll need votes, which you can build up on your Industry sheet.
-The effects of agendas like and can have serious effects on the game, but if you’ve been neglecting your Industry sheet, you won’t have enough votes to ensure the outcome is the one you want.
+In a similar vein, if a council event occurs, such as Convene the Council , you’ll need votes, which you can build up on your Industry sheet.
+The effects of agendas like Technology Embargo and Corporate Tax Breaks can have serious effects on the game, but if you’ve been neglecting your Industry sheet, you won’t have enough votes to ensure the outcome is the one you want.

 All in all, striking the balance between Navigation, Expansion, Industry, and Warfare is the key to achieving victory.
 There are endless possible strategies that you could use to pull ahead of your opponents—the question is, which approach is the best for you?
-The game goes until the war event is resolved, at which point everybody’s victory points are tallied.
+The game goes until the war event A Throne for the Taking is resolved, at which point everybody’s victory points are tallied.
 Whoever has the most is the winner!